 Signposts and Leakage

-Another form of leakage involves efforts to get friends or family members to help prepare for a violent act, at times through deception (for example, by asking a friend to obtain ammunition for them).
+Another form of leakage involves efforts to get friends or family members to help prepare for a violent act, at times through deception (for example, by asking friends to buy them ammunition).
 Leakage can be a cry for help, a sign of inner conflict, or boasts that may look empty but actually express a serious threat.
 Leakage is an important clue that a violent act may occur.
 When evaluating a direct threat, ask questions to find out if there is a history of leakage.
-If it's the first example, continue observation.
 If there is a pattern associated with a direct threat, respond in a direct manner.